-The Drawdown Lifestyle Approach has been set up as a lifestyle arrangement which means that member's assets are automatically moved between different investment funds as they approach their target retirement date.
+The Drawdown Lifestyle Approach has been set up as a lifestyle arrangement which means that members' assets are automatically moved between different investment funds as they approach their target retirement date.
 This is illustrated in the bar chart below.

 The TER that a member paid over the year depends on their term to retirement, as shown in the line chart below.
-The TER ranges from 0.270% p.a to 0.387% p.a, which is within the 0.75% p.a charge cap for schemes that are used by employers for auto-enrolling their employees.
+The TER ranges from 0.276% p.a to 0.389% p.a, which is within the 0.75% p.a charge cap for schemes that are used by employers for auto-enrolling their employees.

-Transaction costs ranged between 0.030% p.a. and 0.380% p.a, meaning that the total cost associated with the Default Lifestyle Approach (TER plus transaction costs) is between 0.300% p.a. and 0.767% p.a.
+Transaction costs ranged between 0.020% p.a. and 0.360% p.a, meaning that the total cost associated with the Default Lifestyle Approach is between 0.28% p.a. and 0.75% p.a.